GregTMobile/tmobile-gitbook-documentation/chapter1.md

-# Toplevel Heading
+The initial heading will be the page chapter, always.
+You should not add one.
 View the source of this page to see convenient snippets.

 ## This is the section heading